Coinbase to Pay $ 6.5 Million to Settle CFTC Trading Investigation | ExBulletin

 Coinbase includes these transactions in the numbers it disclosed to services that release bitcoin volume and price information to the public, the CFTC said.
 This meant traders could have gotten a misleading idea of the volume on Coinbase Pro, the CFTC said.

-The CFTC similarly alleged that a former Coinbase employee engaged in similar conduct, which the agency deemed to be wash trading, a prohibited tactic of intentionally submitting buy and sell orders. sale that match, thus creating an exchange, but without a change in ownership of the asset.
+The CFTC similarly alleged that a former Coinbase employee engaged in similar behavior, which the agency considered to be ‘wash trading’, “a prohibited tactic of intentionally submitting orders to ‘buying and selling that match, creating an exchange, but without change.
 Wash trading is prohibited because it creates a deceptive appearance of trading volume and can deceive others into believing that there is more cash than there really is.

 The alleged wash trades took place in the bitcoin-litecoin trading pair for a six-week period in 2016, the CFTC said.
 Litecoin is a cryptocurrency similar to bitcoin.
 The transactions were made between accounts associated with the personal email addresses of the former employees, the CFTC said.